wooriapt/jekyll-now/_posts/2018-07-17-ERC Ethereum Token Standards.md

 Moreover, if the decentralized exchange contract does not implement an emergency token extraction function, then it’s impossible to get your tokens back in any case, resulting in a permanent loss of the tokens.
 Due to this bug, the Ethereum ecosystem has lost millions of dollars already.”

-For example (based on today’s prices 3/7/2018):
+For example (based on today's prices 3/7/2018):

-- $730,000 worth of EOS stuck in contract
+*$730,000 worth of EOS stuck in contract*

-- $520,000 worth of Qtum stuck in contract
+*$520,000 worth of Qtum stuck in contract*

-- $123,000 worth of STORJ stuck in contract
+*$123,000 worth of STORJ stuck in contract*

-- 310,067 GNT are stuck in Golem contract worth of $120,000
+*310,067 GNT are stuck in Golem contract worth of $120,000

-- 14,506 1ST are stuck in FirstBlood contract worth of $4,600
+14,506 1ST are stuck in FirstBlood contract worth of $4,600*

 WHY ARE WE STILL USING ERC20?